 The County established a local number (McKinney), a Metro number and an email link for the community to provide comments to the Engineering Department concerning construction activities within the MS4.
 The hotline is advertised on the County's web site.
-34 work orders were issued to Development Services Department to follow up on complaints regarding unpermitted fill and drainage issues.
-The work orders involved 15 sites that were not in compliance.
-Each work order was resolved through permitting or by inspection.
+There were no calls or e-mails received on the hotline during the reporting period.

-Implementation Activity Measurable Goal Completion Date Promote reporting methods (email/phone) Receive and log public comments Web page screen captureList of public comments and investigations 12/31/17
+Implementation Activity Measurable Goal Completion Date Promote reporting methods (email/phone) Receive and log public comments Web page screen captureList of public comments and investigations 12/31/16